jsonmc/jsonmc/contributing.markdown

 ### Year

-Just the integer number in YY/MM/DD.
+Just the integer number.
 No quotes.

 ### Runtime